ezetl/sklearn-build-lambda/README.md

 playbook to execute the build.
 That version still works, but the new dockerized version doesn't require you to launch a remote instance.

-To build the zipfile, pull the Amazon Linux image and run the build script in it.
+To build the zipfile, pull the Amazon Linux image, create a personalized image with some extra libraries and run the build script in it.

 ```
-$ docker pull amazonlinux:2016.09
+$ docker pull amazonlinux:2018.03
-$ docker run -v $(pwd):/outputs -it amazonlinux:2016.09 \
+$ docker image build -t xgboostamazon .
-      /bin/bash /outputs/build.sh
+$ docker run -v $(pwd):/outputs -it xgboostamazon /bin/bash /outputs/build.sh
 ```

 That will make a file called `venv.zip` in the local directory that's around